HOME>WESTERN PA>IRWIN GAS COALFIELD>HERMINIE

 HERMINIE, PA

-Herminie, PA was a coal and coke patch built by the Ocean Coal Company, a subsidiary of the mighty Berwind-White Coal Co, in 1893.
-They named their mine Ocean No. 1.
+Herminie, PA was a coal company town built by the Ocean Coal Company, a subsidiary of the mighty Berwind-White Coal Co, in 1893.
+The town was named for the wife of the company

 From a December 24, 1936 Associated Press article titled, "Reopen Coal Mine as Gift to Crew:"